dxw/contracts/agreements/govpress.md

     1.  dxw may suspend the services provided as part of this agreement if:

-        1. You fail to pay invoices whose total value is greater than or equal to our total fee for the preceeding two months' usage of GovPress;
+        1. You fail to pay invoices whose total value is greater than or equal to our total fee for the preceding two months' usage of GovPress;
         2. As a last resort, it is necessary for us to do so in order to protect your data or another GovPress user's information security, or to protect other users of the internet.